How to Create an Unforgettable New Employee Orientation [+Checklist]

 Communicate Details and Schedules in Advance

-Send the new hire a detailed schedule of the orientation day, including timings and locations for various sessions.
+Planning out a schedule is part of the new hire process.
+You should send the new hire a detailed schedule of the orientation day, including timings and locations for various sessions.
 Provide any preparatory materials or information they might need before their first day.

 Prepare Welcome Package